The difference between Supplier and Enterprise Development

 - The recipient must show its gratitude by means of a Letter of Appreciation.

-Last but not least - you must remember that in order for your business to score full points for Supplier and Enterprise Development you will have to spend money on these two development criteria:
+Finally – you must remember that for your business to score full points for Supplier and Enterprise Development you will have to spend money on these two development criteria:

 - For Supplier Development you will have to spend 2% (1% QSE) of your nett profit after tax per annum and